pytorch/vision/CONTRIBUTING.md

 example ``EXAMPLES_PATTERN="transforms" make html`` will only build the examples with "transforms" in their name.

-### New architecture or improved model weights
+### New or improved model

-Please refer to the guidelines in [Contributing to Torchvision - Models](https://github.com/pytorch/vision/blob/main/CONTRIBUTING_MODELS.md).
+Please refer to guidelines in [Contributing to Torchvision - Models](https://github.com/pytorch/vision/blob/main/CONTRIBUTING_MODELS.md).

 ### New dataset